-We do not have any legal opinion as it relates to whether we are a blind pool or blank-check company.
 The Securities and Exchange Commission have adopted a rule (Rule 419) which defines a blank-check company as (i) a development stage company, that is (ii) offering penny stock, as defined by Rule 3a51-1, and (iii) that has no specific business plan or purpose or has indicated that its business plan is to engage in a merger or acquisition with an unidentified company or companies.
 Certain jurisdictions may have definitions that are more restrictive than Rule 419.
 We have been informed that the Securities and Exchange Commission has cautioned that "it will scrutinize registered offerings for attempts to create the appearance that the registrant has a specific business plan, in an effort to avoid the application of Rule 419."
 Provisions of Rule 419 apply to every registration statement filed under the Securities Act of 1933, as amended, relating to an offering by a blank-check company.

-If we are later determined to be a so-called "blank check" company, our shareholders will be required to file a registration statement under the Securities Act of 1933, as amended, prior to the resale of the Common Stock, unless there exists a transactional or security exemption for such sale under the Securities Act of 1933, as amended.
-Current shareholders and persons who desire to purchase the Common Stock in any trading market that may develop in the future, should be aware that we are under no obligation to register the shares on behalf of our shareholders under the Securities Act of 1933, as amended.
+Should we conduct an offering of our securities, before we complete a business combination with an operating company, the Company would be considered a blank check company within the meaning of Rule 419 and any sales or resales of the stock issued in the offering would require a registration under the Securities Act of 1933, as amended, in an offering subject to Rule 419, unless there exists a transaction or security exemption for such sale under the Securities Act of 1933, as amended.
+Current shareholders and persons who desire to purchase our Common Stock in any trading market that may develop in the future, should be aware that we are under no obligation to register the shares on behalf of our shareholders under the Securities Act of 1933, as amended.